PseudoDevs/IamGhost/FATAL15.md

-Last updated: 2024-04-02 18:38:56
+Last updated: 2024-04-02 18:39:30
-Random Quote: You can do it if you believe you can! - Napoleon Hill
+Random Quote: Motivation is the art of getting people to do what you want them to do because they want to do it. - Dwight D. Eisenhower